monowai/flockdata.org/README.md

 ### Freetext Search
 By integrating the "latest" version of data being changed in ElasticSearch, you have powerful enterprise class way of searching all your computer systems for any data value.
 Like a google search for your proprietary information.

-### How do we talk to it?

-REST and JSON.
-Download, compile and deploy.
-Coming soon - a hosted version.

 ## How to use
 AuditBucket is deployed as two highly scalable services
 * ab-engine - connects incoming changes in a Graph database and versions the information in Redis
 * ab-search - records the latest version of a document audited by ab-engine in ElasticSearch